ministryofjustice/devise_authentication_api/README.md

     require 'securerandom'
     generated_key=SecureRandom.hex(64)

-If using sendgrid for email.
+If using sendgrid for email, these environment variables are used in config/environment.rb

     SENDGRID_PASSWORD=123456789
     SENDGRID_USERNAME=an@example.com
+    SENDGRID_DOMAIN=heroku.com

 ### Run server